xianmobilelab/TW_Keynote/README.md

 # TW_Keynote

-This repository is help us to setup our keynote environment quickly.
+This repository will help you to setup your keynote environment quickly.
 It includes these features.

 - Color palettes